 "Extreme caution in the operation of a commercial motor vehicle shall be exercised when hazardous conditions, such as those caused by snow, ice, sleet, fog, mist, rain, dust, or smoke, adversely affect visibility or traction."

 This section requires operators of commercial vehicles to reduce speed or even stop driving all together if conditions are extreme enough or to only continue to drive until they are able to find the nearest safe place to stop.

-When stopped, truck drivers have specific laws and requirements for equipment that must be on the vehicle as well as where and what direction trucks must be parked in relation to traffic if stopped on or near a roadway.
+When stopped, truck drivers are subject to specific rules and regulations for equipment that must be on the vehicle as well as where and what direction trucks must be parked in relation to traffic if stopped on or near a roadway.

 The distinction between reasonable care and extreme caution is significant in that while reasonable care requirements allow for a certain level of human error, the classification of extreme caution is far more stringent.

 Reasonable care means that while things like clear violations of the law such as drinking and driving, distracted driving and extreme speeding are violations, the law and general common sense is about where the obligation ends.